The Honors Thesis in Philosophy

 March 15th: Final versions of the Honors Thesis are due to members of the thesis committee.

 End of March: The oral thesis defense takes place, lasting approximately one hour.
 External viewers are not allowed at oral defenses.
 At the conclusion, the candidate leaves the room, and the thesis committee determines a grade for both the written and oral component of the thesis.
 The student is then informed of the result, and the relevant form is completed and submitted to the department office.

 April 15th: Students must submit an electronic copy of the corrected, final thesis to the Director of Undergraduate Studies and the Philosophy Administrative Assistant.

 May 1st: The faculty advisor will submit a written report about the quality of the written thesis and the oral exam to the Director of Undergraduate Studies.
-This report should include a grade for both the written and oral component as well as note the level of Latin honors.
+This report should include a grade for both the written and oral component.